exdial/yacvm/README.md

 # Abstract

-*Holtzman Effect* is a infrastructure code, that helps you to *Run your own private VPN server on AWS from scratch*
+*Holtzman Effect* help you to *Run your own private VPN server on AWS from scratch*

 ## Requirements
 * [Docker](https://docs.docker.com/get-docker/) installed on your machine